Upskill Your Support Workers and Grow Your Business With These 17 NDIS Courses

 Woman on laptop taking an NDIS course

 As an NDIS service provider, upskilling your support workers can help ensure they provide the highest standards of client care.
-We’ve compiled a list of 17 NDIS courses to educate and help your staff build skills in key areas.
+We’ve compiled a list of 22 NDIS training courses to educate and help your staff build skills in key areas.

-As an NDIS service provider, your disability support workers play a vital role in helping NDIS participants achieve their goals.
+As an NDIS service provider, your disability support workers are vital in helping NDIS participants achieve their goals.
 Upskilling your support workers can help ensure they provide the highest standards of client care – ultimately helping your business to grow and thrive.

-We’ve compiled a list of 17 NDIS courses to educate and help your staff build skills in key areas.
-Most of these NDIS professional development opportunities can be completed in your staff’s free time or during last-minute cancelled shifts.
+We’ve compiled a list of 22 NDIS training courses to educate and help your staff build skills in key areas.

 Quality, safety, human rights, and abuse prevention